 The period is what it is, and the needs are what they are.
-It's time everyone to stay home and wait for better developments until the coronavirus will not be eradicated.
+It is time to all stay home and wait for better developments until the coronavirus will not be eradicated.

 For some people, the idea of a quarantine is good enough to feel like some kind of weird dream come true.
 For others, the idea of being cut off from the outside world, alone or with a few close family members, is a source of sheer terror.
 Ask quarantine advice to any parent (I don't know, like ME) who has to entertain small children at home on a gloomy afternoon, and above all has a psychotherapist wife.